huuthang120208/huuthang1231/README.md

                     b = string.gsub(a,"  %pBoss%p","")
                 end
                 if (not game:GetService("Players").LocalPlayer.PlayerGui.Main.Quest.Visible or (game:GetService("Players").LocalPlayer.PlayerGui.Main.Quest.Visible and not string.find(plr.PlayerGui.Main.Quest.Container.QuestTitle.Title.Text, b)))
-                and OrionLib.Flags["Get Quest Boss"].Value
+                and RayfieldLibrary.Flags["Get Quest Boss"].Value
-                and checkquestboss(OrionLib.Flags["Select Boss"].Value) then
+                and checkquestboss(RayfieldLibrary.Flags["Select Boss"].Value) then
                     for i,v in pairs(Quest) do
                         for i2, v2 in pairs(v) do
                             if v2.Task[b] then